southwick-associates/workflow/README.md

 # workflow

-A Southwick-only R package to streamline workflow development.
+A Southwick-only R package to streamline R-based analyses.

 ## Installation